-The REE potential at Arapuá is looking promising, albeit we are at an early stage in the exploration programme.
+The REE potential at Arapuá warrants further investigation, albeit we are at an early stage in the exploration programme.
 Laboratory analysis of rock samples has confirmed REE concentrations ranging from 1,176 ppm to 1,860 ppm of total rare earth oxides ("TREO"), while historical analyses have shown even higher values, ranging from 1,837 ppm to 4,117 ppm TREO (see RNS dated 10 April 2024).

-Accordingly, we have launched a fully funded, two-stage REE-focused programme.
+Accordingly, we are planning a fully funded, two-stage REE-focused programme.
 The first stage involves reviewing historical data and samples from previous drill holes, along with conducting new auger drill holes to clarify and confirm resources.
 The second stage will expand drilling efforts, conduct a detailed analysis of the optimal beneficiation process, and evaluate both the resource volume and concentration within the deposit.
 Crucially, this work is supported by Arapuá's existing infrastructure, including on-site teams, laboratories, and equipment.

-The REE potential at Arapuá has been further highlighted through a Technical Cooperation Agreement signed post period end with PVW Resources Limited (ASX PVW), an Australian company specialising in REE projects in Brazil and beyond.
-PVW has recognised the prospectivity of Arapuá, particularly the potential for REE association with ionic clays.
-The collaboration aims to facilitate a transaction on the asset, contingent on continued positive results from the current work programmes.
-PVW's proven expertise will be invaluable in reviewing historical data, identifying new resource targets, and offering technical guidance.
+The REE potential at Arapuá has been further highlighted through a Technical Cooperation Agreement signed with PVW Resources Limited (ASX: PVW), an Australian company specialising in REE projects in Brazil and beyond as announced on 17 September 2024.